 For additional support, resources, and community referrals, visit the LGBT Center, located in Baker Center Room 354.
 The LGBT Center provides several programs and services that may be helpful, including a support group called Spectrum.

 Eating Disorder Support Team

 Medical Care: Many eating problems lead to associated health problems such as bone and muscle loss, electrolyte imbalances, harmful metabolic changes, and gastrointestinal distress.
 These complications have the potential to be life threatening.
-A physician can assess students’ current health and can work with them to manage any potential medical problems.
-Additionally, the physician may make referrals to other members of the support team for consultations regarding nutrition, exercise, counseling or more involved psychiatric evaluation.
-Students can schedule an appointment to see Dr. Balbo or Dr. Duval by calling Campus Care at 740.593.1660
+A physician can assess a student’s current health and can work with them to determine what level of care is most appropriate.
+This may involve referrals to other members of the support team regarding nutrition, counseling, more involved psychiatric evaluation or it may involve recommendations for more advanced specialized care off-campus.
+Students can schedule an appointment to see Dr. Balbo or Dr. Duval in Continuity Care on the 2 nd floor by calling OhioHealth Campus Care at 740.592.7100.

 Psychological Counseling: Psychologists and counselors can help students who are feeling overwhelmed or confused about their eating problems.
 Psychologists and counselors provide support and help students develop skills to manage their emotional well-being related to their eating problems.
 Students can go to walk-in hours on the third floor of Hudson Hall between 9:45 a.m. and 3:15 p.m., Monday through Friday, to establish a relationship with a counselor or call 740.593.1616 for more information.